mgietzmann/schooling/management/case_study/checklist.md

 These larvae are a source of food for many marine animals, are very much at the will of their environment, and therefore can experience quite high mortality<sup>[[1]](https://www.fisheries.noaa.gov/management-plan/atlantic-herring-management-plan)</sup>.

-All in all the density of these spawning clusters and the subsequent vulnterability of the larvae make herring very sensitive to spawning success and given aggregations are easy to fish spawning closers have been implemented in several states.
+All in all the density of these spawning clusters and the subsequent vulnterability of the larvae make herring very sensitive to spawning success.
+Given how easy it is to fish these aggregations spawning closures have been implemented in a few states.

 <img src="spawning_closures.png" style="float: left; margin: 10px; width: 50%"/>